 Key Features of the Program

-Applicants must be high school graduates or 19 years or older at the start of the applicant’s program or course.
+Applicants must be high school graduates or 19 years or older at the start of the applicant’s course.

-Classes are held Monday to Thursday, 6:00pm – 9:00pm.
-(Each module is comprised of six 3-hour sessions, for a total of 18 hours per module.)
+Each module is comprised of six 3-hour sessions, for a total of 18 hours per module.